adriano-di-giovanni/validation-builder-js/README.md

 # validation-builder-js

-A Javascript Universal Module to build reusable validation patterns
+A Javascript Universal Module to build reusable validation patterns.

+This module is fully functional but it is more like a proof of concept due to the lack of validators.

+However, you can implement your own validators or plug validators from other libraries in as described [later](#custom_validators).

+This module depends on [underscorejs](http://underscorejs.org).

 ## Installation